damiensgit/gobius/QUICKSTART.md

 *   **Symptom**: Gobius behaves unexpectedly after an update.
 *   **Cause**: Forgetting to rebuild (`go build`) after pulling changes, or configuration requirements changed in the update.
 *   **Solution**: Always run `go build` after `git pull`.
 Read the update's release notes carefully for any required changes to your `config.json`.

+*   **Symptom**: Gobius fails to start after an update, potentially with database errors.
+*   **Cause**: An automatic database migration required by the update failed.
+*   **Solution**: Check the Gobius logs for specific database error messages.
+Report the issue with logs to the developers.
+If necessary, you may need to restore your database from the backup you made *before* updating and seek further assistance.